Run a simulation.

 Environment & Files

-Environment variables may be specified in either the StackRuntime:env
+Environment variables may be specified in either the runtime:env

 tool to the ModelC runtime in

-flag(s).
-Values set later will overwrite earlier values (or any existing
+Values set later will overwrite those set earlier.

-Additional Files may be specified in the ModelInstanceRuntime:files
+Additional Files may be specified in the runtime:files

-of each listed file should be relative to simulation path or an absolute path.
+The path of each listed file should be relative to the simulation path or

 simulation.yaml